Kanga-Who/home-assistant/Supervised Install on Debian.md

-## Installing Home Assistant Supervised on Debain
+## Installing Home Assistant Supervised on Debian

 This guide will help you to install Home Assistant Supervised, on almost any machine type you choose.
 This guide has been tested on a number of machines including, Intel NUC J5005, Dell Optiplex SFF 990 and Dell Optiplex USFF 780.
 Please keep in mind that currently **this installation method is not officially supported** by the Home Assistant team, and therefore you are responsible for updating and managing updates and security on the base OS.